TripChain/TripGeneration-Standard/source/index.rst

 * :ref:`design-docs`
 * :ref:`ops-docs`

-The code is open source, and `available on github`.
+This document code is open source and `available on github`_.

 .. _user-docs:
 .. toctree::